AmbireTech/adex-protocol/components/smart-platform.md

 Only the advertiser and the smart platform nodes would know the full event history.
 Sensitive and valuable data is kept private to the parties that have accumulated it,

 However, they may choose to reveal certain info to certain parties and trustlessly prove it's true via the merkle root of the state (`stateRoot`).
-For example, each publisher would constantly receive a proof that their earnings are contained in the state tree.
+For example, each publisher would constantly receive a proof that their earnings are contained in the state (balances) tree.
 This guarantees they may withdraw at any time.

+Please note that the entire balances tree will be revealed to everyone at all times, (1) to allow earners (publishers) to observe it's validity and (2) it will be revealed on-chain anyway once everyone withdraws.

 Same goes for aggregated analytics and reporting - any part can be trustlessly revealed to any party.